softwaremill/bootzooka/stack.md

 ### Why Scala?

 A lot of the projects that we develop at [Softwaremill](http://softwaremill.com) are written in Scala.
 It's our default go-to language for server-side.
-Softwaremill is also a [Typesafe](http://typesafe.com/) partner.
+Softwaremill is also a [Lightbend](http://lightbend.com/) (former Typesafe) partner.

 ### Why AngularJS?